openownership/register/README.markdown

   - Activate rbenv: `source ~/.bash_profile`
-  - Edit `config/mongoid.yml` and change the development database to a `uri` setting like production, copying in the production connection string from Heroku
+  - Edit `config/mongoid.yml` and change the development database to a `uri` setting like production, copying in the production connection string from Heroku.
+This means swapping the `database` and `hosts` keys for a single `uri` key.
-  - Create a `.env.local` with the following environment variable overrides, using values from the production Heroku:
+  - Edit the empty `.env.local` to add the following environment variable overrides, using values from the production Heroku.
+Note that `REDIS_URL` is called `OPENREDIS_URL` in Heroku.
     ```
     REDIS_URL=
     REDIS_PROVIDER=REDIS_URL